bytes-zone/bytes-zone/content/posts/clown-computing.md

 +++
 title = "clown computing"
 date = 2020-10-12
+description = "putting as much software as possible in a single VM"
 +++

 I keep using the term "clown computing" in conversations but I've never defined it.